melekes/homeonrails.com/content/post/2020-05-07-rough-notes-1-lazy-ledger.md

 > "a block ... divided into 4096 shares, only 15 samples corresponding to 0.4% of the block data needs to be downloaded by a node to achive a 99% guarantee"

-> "because all applications in LazyLedger share the same chain, the availability of the data of all their transactions are equally and uniformly guaranteed by the same consensus group, unlike in traditional sidechains where each sidechain may have a different (smaller) consensus group"
+> "because all applications in Celestia share the same chain, the availability of the data of all their transactions are equally and uniformly guaranteed by the same consensus group, unlike in traditional sidechains where each sidechain may have a different (smaller) consensus group"

 There's no "Plasma" sharding, just a single chain.